-I was recently reading through all the “one another” verses of the New Testament.
+I was recently reading through all the “one another” verses in the New Testament.
 There are lots of these verses.
 Many of them are about loving one another and not judging one another.
 I was surprised to see that several state that we are to greet one another with a kiss.

 Did you know that there are five verses in the New Testament where believers are instructed to greet one another with a kiss?
 Five!
 Four were written by Paul, and one by Peter (Rom.
 16:16; 1 Cor.
 16:20; 2 Cor.
 13:12b; 1 Thess.
 5:26; 1 Pet.
 5:14b).
 I didn’t realise there were that many.

-In Australia it is very unusual for men to kiss other men as a form of greeting.
+In Australia, it is very unusual for men to kiss other men as a form of greeting.
 And I personally don’t know of any church where all the believers, both men and women, greet each other with a kiss despite the clear instructions from the apostles Paul and Peter.
-Moreover, I have never heard a sermon emphasizing or elaborating on the clear biblical principle of holy kisses.
+Moreover, I have never heard a sermon emphasising or elaborating on the clear biblical principle of holy kisses.

 Did you know that there are five verses in the New Testament where wives are instructed to be submissive to their husbands.
 Five!
 Four are found in the later Pauline letters of Ephesians, Colossians, and Titus, and one is in Peter’s first letter (Eph.
 5:22, 24; Col. 3:18; Tit.
 2:5; 1 Pet.
 3:1).
 Unlike the instructions for holy kisses, these instructions about wifely submission are unduly emphasised and elaborated on in too many churches.

 Holy kisses and wifely submission are clearly mentioned in the New Testament, but one concept is largely ignored while the other is highlighted.
 Why is that?
 Perhaps “culture” is part of the answer.